• Skip to primary navigation

 For the sides battling it out for a Champions League spot, the choice is even more clear cut.
 Just for reaching the group stage of the Champions League earns £13 million, with up to £80 million available should you go on to lift the trophy.
 We ask again: where is the incentive to really dig in to the EFL Cup?

-The prize money even pales in comparison to the FA Cup, where teams that win in the third round are guaranteed a minimum of £135,000.
+The prize money even pales in comparison to the FA Cup, where teams that win in the third round are a minimum of £135,000.

 How Weakened Teams Make a Mockery of the EFL Cup